Why God the Father?

 Complementarianism is not to be interpreted as one party “lording it over” the other.
 The general principle can be found in Jesus teaching, for example, ‘Jesus called them aside and said, “You know that the rulers of the Gentiles lord it over them, and their superiors exercise authority over them.
 It shall not be this way among you.
 Instead, whoever wants to become great among you must be your servant”‘.
 The specific application is in Ephesians 5 where wives are told to obey their husbands, who in turn are told to LAY DOWN THEIR LIVES for their wives.
 One does not work without the other!
 As a husband, this is rather intimidating, so I must look, again and again, to the perfect Father God as my example, and lay down all that I have for my wife, and to lead her in humility and wisdom.

 So, with the Biblical perspective that men and women are equally loved, equally gifted, yet are different and carry out differing roles in the family, it makes sense that God would reveal Himself as a tender, loving, wise Father, protecting His beloved family.
-It is a crying shame that many of us men have failed to model that beautiful ideal.

 Firstly, God as Father is necessary for the incarnation - only a woman could have carried Jesus in her body.